Young Nudy: 2021-2022: Dr. Ev4l, Rich Shooter, and EA Monster

+2023-present: Gumbo, Sli'merre 2, and Paradise

-In 2023, Young Nudy’s song “Peaches %26 Eggplants” released as the lead single from his fourth studio album Gumbo, became a viral hit, peaking at 33 on the Billboard Hot 100.
-In July, he made an appearance on Ateyaba's second album on the title Ghana.
+In 2023, Young Nudy's song "Peaches %26 Eggplants" released as the lead single from his fourth studio album Gumbo, after which became a viral hit, peaking at 33 on the Billboard Hot 100.
+Following this success, the song was remixed, including features from Latto and Sexxy Redd, officially releasing on September 7th of the same year.
+In July, he made an appearance on Ateyaba's second album on the title Ghana, and soon after released the single John Wayne, which was produced by Metro Boomin.

-On July 24,2024 Young Nudy Released Highly anticipated Song John Wayne With Metro Boomin.
+On November 6th, 2024, Nudy and Pi'erre Bourne released the lead single "Right Now" for the next collaborative project between the two, Sli'merre 2, and announced the official release as the 13th of that same month, also sharing the tracklist and the official cover art.
+The album released to mixed reception, receiving a 5.5/10 critic score from Pitchfork.

+On August 8th, 2025, Nudy released his fifth studio album, Paradise.
+The project was supported by two lead singles, BTA and Iced Tea, with the latter featuring 21 Savage and Project Pat.
+The second track, What's Happenin featuring Latto and produced by Coupe, became a viral TikTok sensation due to a lyric criticizing U.S. president Donald Trump, amassing over 37,000 uses on the platform as of May 2026.
+Following this, Nudy went on a joint tour with fellow rapper JID, titled "God Does Like Paradise".
+The tour's North American section ran from October 15th to December 16th of the same year, and featured 34 total stops.

 Legal issues

 On February 3, 2019, while Nudy and his cousin 21 Savage were riding in a car in Atlanta, they were pulled over by police and arrested in an operation targeting Nudy and two other men.
 Savage was arrested by Immigration and Customs Enforcement and charged with being in the United States illegally from Britain.
 Nudy was charged with aggravated assault and violation of the Georgia Gang Act.
 Nudy's lawyer stated "We believe that Young Nudy is innocent and this is a case of mistaken identity.
 Young Nudy's legal team is working closely with law enforcement to ensure this case does not get blown out of proportion."
 Nudy's attorney stated that the charges stem from a 2017 investigation, which he states Atlanta Police investigated Nudy on and dropped the charges.
 On February 12, Savage was released on bail, and on February 19, Nudy was granted $100,000 bail, and was released the next day.